we will do it together

 5. Push Back on the Mold Scare Tactic

-Some companies will put a mold test kit in your home to convince you that you want your ducts cleaned.
+Some companies will put a mold test kit in your home to convince you that you need your ducts cleaned.
 But you’re likely just scaring.

-“Mold isn’t the only reason to clean your duct work though.
+“Mold is not the only reason to clean your duct work though.
 [Ducts] may result in having more dust and do get dirty over time.
 Dust is just a fact of life, as everything emits dust.”

 An air duct cleaning shouldn’t be treated as an add-on to a carpet cleaning trip.
-And while it can be expensive to get it an annual air duct cleaning isn’t necessary for many people.
+And while it can be expensive to get it an annual air duct cleaning is not necessary for many people.

 So it is sensible to budget for the real price of a legitimate cleaning every seven to ten years.
-Needless to say, if a person in your house has breathing difficulties, you’d want to do it.
+Needless to say, if a person in your house has breathing difficulties, you would want to do it more often.

 Meanwhile, be certain that you’re hiring legitimate companies by checking with industry trade groups such as the National Air Duct Cleaners Association.